 As a key owner of land in the town centre, Wealden District Council through Hailsham Aspires is putting together proposals for the future of Hailsham Town Centre.
 This will deliver a vibrant mix of uses in line with the Vision for Hailsham identified in the Hailsham Neighbourhood Plan and offer Hailsham a bright future as the key growth town in East Sussex.

-- Open public and green spaces
+- New open public and green spaces

-- New exercise, leisure and access to healthcare facilities
+- Access to new healthcare facilities

 - New energy efficient homes

-- Increased connectivity and accessibility for all
+- Improved connectivity and accessibility for all

 The Hailsham Aspires team have written to all of the business tenants within the site boundary and will continue to consult with them as the masterplan options progress.
 We will be doing all we can to minimise any disruption to businesses throughout this process, with key aims of the regeneration being to boost the local economy and encourage more footfall into the town centre.